andreabac3/Shortener-URL-GOLANG/README.md

 # Shortener URL in pure Golang and MongoDB

 This code allows you to create a web server with the URL shortener function. <br>
-It's developed purely in Go, uses official MongoDB drivers and Gorilla Mux for the routing.
+It's developed purely in Go, uses the official MongoDB drivers and Gorilla Mux for the routing.

 ## Getting Started